Sweet is the lore which Nature brings;

 As any student of mechanics will tell you, when a system is in imbalance, as the Earth increasingly is as a result of our very foolish collective actions, it takes an equally great disturbance or violent motion to return the system to a state of balance or equilibrium.
 There are only two possible outcomes: either we regain the balance with Nature that our scientific arrogance has led us to violate so greatly, or the balance which we continue to violate on a vast scale by our selfish and extremely wasteful actions will be imposed on us with absolutely no regard for our concerns or well-being.
 The status quo, which is to continue doing what we are doing worldwide, is not an alternative outcome because it will lead inevitably to the second of the two aforementioned outcomes.

-The assurance and sense of security and control over our lives and our fate that science, medicine, and technology have given many of us is a completely false assurance.
+The assurance and sense of security and control over our lives and our fate that science, medicine, and technology have given many of us is a false assurance.
 We have been lulled by science’s promises of longer and longer life, freedom from disease and famine, and dominion over the world into believing that there is nothing that can harm us, because science will always find a solution to whatever ails or confronts us, or threatens our existence and our well-merited evolutionary success.
 For it is precisely this foolish, overweening pride in our scientific accomplishments that will ultimately lead to our downfall.

 Although some science and technology is good, a lot of it is unnecessary, wasteful, frivolous, bad, harmful, misguided, and sometimes just plain stupid.
 There are situations where following the scientific method is appropriate and preferable.
 But to assume that it should always be applied in every situation is simply another example of the very common human error of indiscriminately generalizing a principle or method to all situations, regardless of whether it is appropriate or not.

 What the world needs are more generally-knowledgeable people who know something about many different areas of knowledge, and are thereby liberated from the need to rely on the advice or expertise of so-called experts, many of whom don’t know what they are talking about, in large part because of this foolish mania for specialization.
 At the very least, all people should know enough to be able to tell whether an “expert” is trustworthy or not; in other words, we should be able to judge the presumed expertise of the experts.
 There are some areas, such as economics, where this blind faith in the presumed competence of “experts” has caused very great harm.
-In addition, we must stop producing these unbalanced intellectual monsters who limit themselves to learning only a very tiny portion of human knowledge, while they myopically ignore everything else that lies outside of their narrow area of speciality.
+In addition, we must stop producing those unbalanced intellectual monsters who limit themselves to learning only a very tiny portion of human knowledge, while they myopically ignore everything else that lies outside of their narrow area of specialization.

 Our vaunted human understanding, in particular the scientific perspective which views the world as separate, discrete, and wholly independent entities that interact with each other according to regular, well-established laws, is nevertheless incapable of grasping the fundamental truth about the Unity of All Things.
 There are some fields like ecology where scientists are finally beginning to understand this unity.
 In other words, after some four hundred years, scientists are at last beginning to understand the truth that was already understood by numerous pre-scientific peoples for thousands and thousands of years.
 What this shows is that the arrogance of science in rejecting all previous human knowledge as unscientific, and therefore unworthy of its attention, was extremely foolish.
 By committing the deadly sin of pride, scientists have been guilty of leading humanity along a road that, if we continue blindly along it as we have been doing until now, will lead us to our destruction.